tefra/xsdata-samples/README.md

-# xsdata-samples
+# xsData samples collection

-All samples were generated with the make command `make dataclass` and `make plantuml`
+Examples of how to use the naive XML bindings for python.